Quantum mixing on large Schreier graphs: Necessity of the assumptions

 In this section, we consider the additive group $\Gamma=\mathbb{Z}^d$ with the canonical set of generators $S=\{e_1,\ldots,e_d\}$ (the only non-vanishing coordinate of $e_i\in\mathbb{Z}^d$ is the $i$-th one, with entry $1$).
 We consider a sequence of Schreier graphs given by large boxes $(\mathbb{Z}/M\mathbb{Z})^d$: we let $N=M^d$ and consider $\rho_{N}(g)(x)=(g {\ \rm mod\ } M)+x$ where the addition takes place in $(\mathbb{Z}/M\mathbb{Z})^d$.

 Quantum ergodicity (for diagonal observables) is known to hold in this set-up, see \cite[Theorem 1.1]{zbMATH07751295}.
 However, quantum mixing fails: \begin{proposition} Quantum mixing (i.e., \eqref{eq:QMKN}) does not hold in the sequence of Schreier graphs $(\mathbb{Z}/M\mathbb{Z})^d$ described above: there exists a sequence of diagonal observables $(a_M)$ satisfying $\|a_M\|_\infty \leq 1$ and violating quantum mixing \eqref{eq:QMKN}. \end{proposition} Before proving Proposition~\ref{p:Zd}, let us observe that Theorem~\ref{t:QEstrongCV} does not apply -- otherwise quantum mixing would actually hold! -- because the resolvent condition \eqref{e:RDrenforceeweak} is not met.
 However, all other assumptions of Theorem~\ref{t:QEstrongCV} are satisfied: \begin{itemize} \item $\Z^d$ satisfies the rapid decay property (see \cite{zbMATH06859874}); \item the spectral measure of the adjacency matrix of the Cayley graph $\mathbb{Z}^d$ is obtained as the convolution of $d$ arcsine distributions.
-Hence it is absolutely continuous, and with density bounded above and below on any compact subset of its support $(-2d,2d)$, in particular \eqref{eq:AC} holds on any compact interval $I_0\subset (-2d,2d)$; \item $\rho_{N}$ converges in distribution to $\lambda$ since for any $g\in\Z^d\setminus\{0\}$, ${\rm Tr}(\rho_N(g))=0$ for $N$ large enough.
+Its support is $[-2d,2d]$ and is absolutely continuous.
+For $d=2$, the density is bounded above and below except at $\{-4,0,4\}$, in particular \eqref{eq:AC} holds on any compact interval $I_0\subset (-4,4)\setminus\{0\}$.
+For $d\geq 3$ the density is bounded over $(-2d,2d)$ and \eqref{eq:AC} holds on any compact interval $I_0\subset (-2d,2d)$. \item $\rho_{N}$ converges in distribution to $\lambda$ since for any $g\in\Z^d\setminus\{0\}$, ${\rm Tr}(\rho_N(g))=0$ for $N$ large enough.
 As a consequence of Proposition~\ref{p:amenableBSstrong}, $\rho_N$ also converges strongly to $\lambda$. \end{itemize} This shows the necessity of the resolvent assumption \eqref{e:RDrenforceeweak} in Theorem~\ref{t:QEstrongCV}.

 We turn to the proof of Proposition~\ref{p:Zd}.
 The main idea is that eigenvectors with nearby wave vectors (denoted by $k,k'$ in the proof below) are highly correlated. \begin{proof}[Proof of Proposition~\ref{p:Zd}] We omit $M$ and $N$ most of the time in the notation.
 We consider the canonical eigenbasis $\varphi_k(j)=\frac{1}{\sqrt{N}}e^{2i\pi\frac{k\cdot j}{M}}$ of $(\mathbb{Z}/M\mathbb{Z})^d$, indexed by $k\in(\Z/M\Z)^d$, and the associated eigenvalue $\lambda_k=\cos(2\pi k_1/M)+\ldots+\cos(2\pi k_d/M)$.
 For any real-valued $a$ on $(\Z/M\Z)^d$, there holds